oVirt/ovirt-site/source/uncategorized/cli-changelog.html.md

          - history length was limited to 3000 records
          - raise CommandError on generic errors
          - implicitly disconnect on exit
+         - ovirt-shell does not exit when using -f option #854519
+         - eliminate ambiguity by adding suffix -identifier to parent's options #1027281
+         - do not ask for credentials at /help in auto-connect mode #1026798
+         - list xxx --show all - output is not well formatted #890038

          * Wed Oct  9 2013 Michael Pasternak `<mpastern@redhat.com>` - 3.3.0.5-1
          - incorrect property to python built-in symbol encapsulation #1015975